m1guelpf/support_center/readme.md

 - Simple: Support Center includes the basic features, but you can extend it to cover your needs!
 - More coming soon: Support Center is under active support so, if you want to help or have ideas, go ahead and Contribute!

+## Preview:

+Want to preview the script before installing?
+Check the [YouTube video](https://youtu.be/huFLWRFBlg4)!

 ## Requirements:

 - PHP >= 5.6.4